Sophia Bush: I Am a Voter

-In 2018, Bush helped found a nonpartisan movement with Mandana Dayani that aims to create a cultural shift around voting and civic engagement by unifying around a central truth: democracy works best when we all participate.
+In 2018, Bush helped found a non-partisan movement with Mandana Dayani that aims to create a cultural shift around voting and civic engagement by unifying around a central truth: democracy works best when we all participate.
 I Am a Voter has partnered with Disney, NBA, NFL, McDonald's, Stuart Weitzman, and Bumble.
 Their campaign to boost voter registration included participants Debra Messing, Eric McCormack, Sean Hayes, Gwyneth Paltrow, Robert Downey Jr., Jennifer Aniston, Lisa Kudrow, Courteney Cox, Bush, Hilarie Burton, and Bethany Joy Lenz.
 According to I Am a Voter, the effort generated over one billion digital impressions and 250 media articles upon launch.

 Public image

 Bush's appearance has often been the subject of media attention.
-She was ranked #3 on Femme Fatales: The 50 Sexiest Women of 2004 and named #15 on Much Music's 20 Hottest Women of 2004.
+She was ranked No. 3 on Femme Fatales: The 50 Sexiest Women of 2004 and named No. 15 on Much Music's 20 Hottest Women of 2004.
 In April 2007, she ranked No. 90 in the British popular men's magazine FHM, in their countdown of 100 Sexiest Women of 2007.
 Subsequently, she ranked No. 89 in the U.S. edition of the same magazine.
 In May 2007, Bush ranked No. 24 in the Maxim Hot 100 List of 2007.
 She also appeared on the cover of the November 2006 edition of Maxim with her One Tree Hill co-stars Hilarie Burton and Danneel Harris.
-She ranked #30 on Maxim's "Hot 100" of 2014 list.
+She ranked No. 30 on Maxim's "Hot 100" of 2014 list.
 She was featured in Peoples "Beautiful at Every Age" and "Most Beautiful" lists for several years.

 Bush has been featured in several fashion blogs and magazines including CosmoGirl, Health, Lucky, Zooey, Saturday Night, Teen People, and Bello.